Back to all posts

 Red light therapy pairs beautifully with treatments that work on the skin’s surface.
 For example, if you get professional procedures like chemical peels or microdermabrasion, following up with a red light session can be incredibly beneficial.
 These treatments exfoliate the skin, and red light therapy can step in afterward to promote healing and reduce inflammation, calming redness and helping your skin recover faster.
 It also works well with your at-home routine.
 Using antioxidant serums with ingredients like vitamin C after your red light session can improve their absorption, allowing those powerful ingredients to penetrate more deeply and work more effectively.

-How to Time Your Treatments for Better Results
+How to Time Your Treatments for the Best Results

 Timing is everything when it comes to combining treatments.
 A good rule of thumb is to use red light therapy after any procedure that might leave your skin a bit irritated, like microneedling or some laser treatments.
 This allows the gentle, healing light to soothe your skin, reduce redness, and aid in recovery.
 For the best long-term results, consistency is your best friend.
 Integrating red light therapy into your routine two to three times a week helps its benefits build over time.
 This steady approach supports continuous collagen production and cellular repair, making it a perfect complement to your ongoing skincare regimen.